bistro1 bistro2

 The top is the Bistro scene rendered with multiple 8K resolution sparse virtual shadow maps.
-The bottom is a visualization of the physical memory pages (squares) where each color represents a different shadow clipmap/cascade.
+The bottom is a visualization of the virtual memory pages (squares) where each color represents a different shadow clipmap/cascade.

 Feedback is greatly appreciated!